 As rule of thumb, freight forwarders accept only dry, non-hazardous, stackable cargo for less than container load.
 The reason is that stowage and de-stuffing must be safe and ensure that cargo is not damaged.
 Secondly, by not accepting temperature controlled cargo, or cargo requiring special handling or declaration, the risk of cargo delay is limited.

 There are other restrictions on cargo for less than container load shipments.
 These include weight, dimensions and type of packaging.
-To learn more about the cargo restrictions, read Cargo Limitations in our Explain section.

 Pricing of less than container load shipments

-There a multiple components included in the end-to-end pricing of less than container load shipments.
+There are multiple components included in the end-to-end pricing of less than container load shipments.
 These would include pick-up at the origin address, also known as export haulage, origin charges, ocean freight, destination charges and delivery to the destination address, also known as import haulage.
 In addition, if required, the rates can include additional services such as export customs clearance or import customs clearance.